 There have been some other important themes: the gradual increase of opposition of the religious establishment - the Pharisees, the Teachers of the Law, the priesthood, and the Jewish ruling council, the Sanhedrin, in Jerusalem.
 We've seen Jesus going to Jerusalem on occasion.
-That's another theme that we've looked at briefly.
 We've also noticed how Jesus has been gathering disciples and followers and, at the very end of Series 3, we took note of the fact that Jesus came to a point where he wanted to consolidate and formulate his team, those who were going to work with him.
 As recorded in Mark's Gospel (and also in Luke 6, in the passage immediately before the one we're going to look at today), we see Jesus going up on the mountainside with a large group of disciples, spending a whole night in prayer privately, and then appointing twelve Apostles: that they might be with him; that he might send them out; and that he might give them power over all evil; and also to heal the sick.
-This is the story we've been looking at.

 What we are finding now is that Jesus is consolidating his following, his community, and we begin to realise that shortly.
 It's not going to be just Jesus travelling around on his own with a group of followers with him, but it's going to be Apostles sent out.
 We'll find out shortly that they go out two-by-two and so there will be more people preaching the message of Jesus, in more places, more of the time because he multiplies his ministry and his influence.
 So these are the things that have been happening that we've noticed in Series 3.